TGA-Stock/NewBlack/Task2_converted.md

 ### Example Usage

 For instance, if a size-level product is available in "S", "M", and "L", setting `CopyToParentProductPropertyTypeID` on the size property to `available_sizes` ensures that these values are copied to the parent (color-level) and grandparent (style-level) products under the `available_sizes` property.

+Example of using this feature through ImportProducts:

 ```json
 {